 - Avoid putting harsh chemicals – bleach, paint thinners, pesticides, gasoline, antifreeze, etc. – into your system as they can destroy the bacteria that works to keep your system functioning properly.

 - Garbage disposals are not recommended for a home that has a septic system because they flood the system with organic solids that the bacteria in the septic tank is not equipped to tackle.

 - Never flush inorganic materials, like feminine hygiene products, kitty litter, cigarette butts, or paper towels.
 They clog your septic tank with non-biodegradable solids.

-- Be aware of how much water you’re putting into your system and conserve wherever you possibly can.
+- Be aware of how much water you’re putting into your system.
+Conserve water wherever you possibly can.
 Combine loads of laundry when you can and only run your dishwasher when it’s full.
-Flooding your septic system with grey water (water from the washing machine, dishwasher, bathtubs, and showers) will interfere with the bacterial composition in your septic tank and saturate your drain field to the point of exhaustion.
+Flooding your septic system with grey water (water from the washing machine, dishwasher, bathtubs, and showers) will interfere with the bacterial composition in your septic tank.
+It can also saturate your drain field to the point of exhaustion.